ifreislich/EKM-Metering/README.md

 #include <ekm.h>

 ### meter_open(int connection, struct meter_response * response, u_int64_t serial_number)
 Open the meter and fill in the struct meter_response with parsed data from the meter.
+Only one meter should be open on the RS485 bus at a time.
+Call meter_close() at the end of the transaction or before opening another meter.

 Takes an open connection to the meter serial port.
 The connection can be a socket connected to a TCP-RS485 interface or an serial port.
 The serial_number selects which meter on the RS485 bus should be opened.

 return values: 0 - Bad CRC, 1 - good CRC, any other value indicates a short read.

+### meter_close(int connection)
+End the transaction with open meters on the RS485 bus.
+The serial port or socket remains open.

 ### meter_login(int connection, char * password)
 Login to the meter to allow settings changes.